 Easy to work with:

-• They can be easily cut to size with a circular saw.
+• The panel can be easily cut to size with a circular saw or hand saw.

-• They can be directly screwed or stapled to wooden studs under
+• The panel can be directly screwed or stapled to timber studs.

-• High inherent stability – excellent for stud constructions without support.
+• High inherent stability – excellent for stud constructions.

 • Absorbs and stores indoor air pollution.

-• Absorbs and stores odours and smells and ionises the air, contributing to a feeling of fresh air.
+• Absorbs and stores odours and ionises the air, contributing to a feeling of fresh internal air.

-• Energy-efficient: the panels store warmth during the day and release it slowly in the night.
+• Thermal mass – the panels store warmth during the day and release it slowly in the night.

 • Sustainable materials primarily used in construction – wood and clay.